gérer-son-stress-au-travail

 • Learn to delegate.

-In a holistic way, stress is to be considered in a global way.
-In order to cope with it, apart from calming the mind, it is also necessary to release the tensions accumulated in the body and reconnect with the present moment.
-It is also important to identify the underlying causes of stress in order to eliminate the problem at its root.
+Stress needs to be considered holistically.
+To deal with this, apart from calming the mind, we also need to release accumulated tension in the body and reconnect with the present moment.
+It’s also important to identify the underlying causes of stress in order to eliminate the root cause.

-Here are the most effective body and mental/emotional approaches:
+Here are the most effective body and mind/emotional approaches:

-You can now book one of these services in test the Samaé Pass for free for one month and get a 15% discount.
-Our best experts will accompany you to free you from this stress and to feel fully fulfilled in your professional life.
+You can now book one of these services by testing the Samaé Pass for free for a month and benefit from a 15% discount.
+Our top experts will help you to free yourself from this stress and feel fully fulfilled in your professional life.